DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 - Elbert County: Elbert County Public Health will begin to vaccinate first responders and people 70 and older on Feb.
 2 in the Exhibit Building at the Elbert County Fairgrounds, which is located at 95 Ute Avenue in Kiowa.
 Call 303-621-3144 to schedule an appointment and leave a message if prompted.

 The state said they are working with local public health agencies across the state to create a vaccine rollout program for individuals who are homebound.
 In a similar fashion, the CDPHE partnered its Vaccine Support Team with local public health agencies to get the flu vaccine to those people in 2020.
+The Johnson & Johnson vaccine doesn't need to be refrigerated, so it could easily be brought straight to someone's home and administered to a homebound person.

 Vaccines are not sold over the internet — if you see one, it's a scam.